-Horizontally scaling a MySQL database backend with Cloud SQL and ProxySQL
+Horizontally scale a MySQL database backend with Cloud SQL and ProxySQL

 Cloud SQL is a fully managed database service that makes it easy to set up, maintain, manage, and administer your relational PostgreSQL and MySQL databases in the cloud.
 Cloud SQL offers high performance, scalability, and convenience.
 Hosted on Google Cloud, Cloud SQL provides a database infrastructure for applications running anywhere.